lbutry/nii2stl_docker/README.md

 **Example for advanced use**

-This code is required if you want to skip FreeSurfer, use custom brainstem smoothing and obtain an STL file for each brain lobe:
+This code is required if you want to e.g. skip FreeSurfer, use custom brainstem smoothing and obtain an STL file for each hemissphere:
-- Mac/Linux: `docker run -t -v ./:/app/share lbutry/nii2stl -fs_skip -smoothing 0 -parcels`
+- Mac/Linux: `docker run -t -v ./:/app/share lbutry/nii2stl -fs_skip -smoothing 0 -hemi`
-- Windows: `docker run -t -v .\/:/app/share lbutry/nii2stl -fs_skip -smoothing 0 -parcels`
+- Windows: `docker run -t -v .\/:/app/share lbutry/nii2stl -fs_skip -smoothing 0 -hemi`

 ### Arguments and options

+**Mandatory for default use**

 - `-t1w <file name>` Name of the T1w-image (.nii or .nii.gz) inside the home directory.

+**Freesurfer options**

 - `-fs_skip` Skip FreeSurfer's 'recon-all' and 'segment_subregion brainstem' pipeline.
 Requires FreeSurfer output to be located in home directory.
 - `-fs_only_brainstem` Perform 'segment_subregion brainstem' and skip 'recon-all'.
 Requires FreeSurfer output to be located in home directory.
 - `-fs_flags <flags>` Parse more flags to 'recon-all'.

+**Mesh processing options**

-- `-smooth <int>` Number of smoothing steps.
+- `-smooth <int>` Number of smoothing steps for subcortical model.
 Use '0' to disable.
 [Default = 150]
-- `-decimate <float>` Target number or percentage of faces.
+- `-decimate <float>` Target number of faces.
 Use '0' to disable.
-[Default = 290000]
+[Default = 150000]

+**Optional modules**

+- `-hemi` Create STL-file for each hemissphere.
+Including brainstem, cerebellum and corpus callosum.
+- `-planeoffset` Indicate where the subcotical model is cut in half on the x-axis.
+Only applicable when -hemi is set.
-- `-parcels` Create STL-files for each parcel of the Desikan-Killiany Atlas and for each brain lobe.
+- `-parcels` [BETA] Create STL-file for each parcel of the Desikan-Killiany Atlas and for each brain lobe.

+**General options**

+- `-work` Keep work directory.

 ### Output

 All outputs are saved in the home directory.

-- `home/freesurfer` Segmentation output of FreeSurfer.
+- `home/freesurfer/` Segmentation output of FreeSurfer.
-- `home/output/brain_final.stl` 3D-printable model of the whole brain.
+- `home/output/brain_final.stl` 3D-printable STL model of the whole brain.
-- `home/output/cortical_final.stl` 3D-printable model of the cerebrum.
+- `home/output/cortical_final.stl` 3D-printable STL model of the cerebrum.
 - `home/output/subcortical_final.stl` 3D-printable model of the brainstem and cerebellum.
+- `home/output/hemi/` 3D-printable STL model for both hemisspheres.
-- `home/output/lobes` STL-files for each brain lobe.
+- `home/output/lobes/` 3D-printable STL model for each brain lobe.
-- `home/output/parcels` STL-files for each parcel of the Desikan-Killiany Atlas.
+- `home/output/parcels/` 3D-printable STL model for each parcel of the Desikan-Killiany Atlas.

 # Q & A